 - Add the crushed sesame seeds and tonkatsu to the mayonnaise and mix together with a fork.
 This should taste smoky, sweet, sour and slightly salty.

-- Chop your cabbage thinly and, in a large mixing bowl, combine with the dressing until evenly dispersed.
-That's the coleslaw complete, now set it aside.
+- Chop the cabbage thinly and, in a large mixing bowl, combine with the dressing until evenly dispersed.
+Set aside.

-- Mix the mayo and miso together in a small bowl until it's one homogenous sauce.
-Miso mayo complete.
+- Mix the mayo and miso together in a small bowl until smooth.
 Set aside.

-- Preheat your oven to 200℃ (390℉) while you prepare the fries: Wash, peel and cut the potatoes into long fry/chip shapes.
-Coat them with oil, place in an oven dish and bake on the middle shelf for 20-25 minutes, flipping once to ensure an even golden-brown finish.
+- Preheat the oven to 200℃ (390℉) while preparing the fries: Wash, peel and cut the potatoes into long fry shapes.
+Coat with oil, place in an oven dish and bake on the middle shelf for 20-25 minutes, flipping once to ensure an even golden-brown finish.

-- Meanwhile, prepare 3 plates for breading the marinated tofu; one with flour, one with milk and another with breadcrumbs.
-Double-dip the tofu steaks; first in flour, then milk and repeat before dousing in breadcrumbs ensuring all sides are covered.
+- Prepare 3 plates for breading the marinated tofu: one with flour, one with milk and another with breadcrumbs.
+Double-dip the tofu cutlets; first in flour, then milk and repeat before coating in breadcrumbs until all sides are covered.

-- Heat around 2cm of oil in a pan over medium heat.
-Once the oil reaches approximately 180℃ (365℉), gently place the tofu steaks in - they should sizzle upon contact.
+- Heat around 2 cm of oil in a pan over medium heat.
+Once the oil reaches approximately 180℃ (365℉), gently place the tofu katsu cutlets in - they should sizzle upon contact.
 Fry each side for about 2-2.5 minutes until golden brown.
-Lift the steaks out carefully and drain on a cooling rack or kitchen towel.
+Lift the cutlets out carefully and drain on a cooling rack or kitchen towel.

-- Halve and open your buns and toast the inner sides either under a grill or in a frying pan on a high heat.
+- Halve and open the burger buns and toast the inner sides either under a grill or in a frying pan on a high heat.
 Toast until slightly charred.

-- By now your fries should be ready so take them out of the oven, transfer to a mixing bowl and season with a big pinch of salt and some shichimi togarashi seasoning.
-Serve next to your tofu katsu burgers and feel free to use the leftover tonkatsu for dipping!
+- By now the fries should be ready.
+Take them out of the oven, transfer to a mixing bowl and season with a big pinch of salt and some shichimi togarashi seasoning.
+Serve with tofu katsu burgers and extra tonkatsu sauce.

 Leave a Reply